causeroot/challengefinder/backend/README.md

 then from the octave command line run `make`

-3. To create a new class, copy one of the existing "classFolders", rename it, and modify the contents of 'rawSiteData/goodBucket/goodChallengesList.sitewords' and 'rawSiteData/badBucket/badChallengesList.sitewords' to characterize the type of URLs that you are interested in finding.
+3. To create a new class, copy one of the existing "classFolders", rename it, and modify the contents of 'rawSiteData/goodList.sitewords' & 'rawSiteData/badList.sitewords' to characterize the type of URLs that you are interested in finding.

 4. Run the command (or command sequence) indicated above